sturtesm/se-bootcamp-lab-exercise/README.md

 If your instance is stopped, which will typically happen each night, all configuration and progress will be saved provided you don't delete your application from Ravello all together.

-To start your instance, you can log into the SE Ravello Account [https://www.ravellosystems.com/](https://www.ravellosystems.com/), find your dedicated application instance and simply restart it.  **Or**, if you weren't given a dedicated instance simply create a new application instance of the **se-enablement-bootcamp-4.3-bp**.
+To start your instance, you can log into the SE Ravello Account [https://www.ravellosystems.com/](https://www.ravellosystems.com/), find your dedicated application instance and simply restart it.  **OR**, if you weren't given a dedicated instance simply create a new application instance of the **se-enablement-bootcamp-4.3-bp**.

 **NOTE** The instance may take a few minutes to start, which is normal.